 The required capital for property risk is determined by calculating the impact on the available capital due to an immediate drop in property prices by 25%.
 Both assets and liabilities are taken into account.
+The product Agrarische Impact Erfpacht (AIE) has effectively a lower charge (average of 10.8%) due to the underlying risk mitigating characteristics of this product.

 Property risk - required capital

-31 December 2020 31 December 2019
+31 December 2021 31 December 2020

-SCR property risk - required capital 920 859
+SCR property risk - required capital 921 920

-Since the third quarter of 2019 EIOPA allows to apply the look through approach for participations, a.s.r. life applies the look through approach for participations which activities are primarily real estate investments.
+a.s.r. life applies the look through approach for participations which activities are primarily real estate investments.

 The real estate exposure increased due to both transactions and increases in property prices.
-As a result the required capital for property risk increased.
+Also, the AIE real estate has on average a lower charge (10.8%), which results in a decrease in property risk.
+As a result of these two effects, the required capital for property risk slightly increased.